bread-and-pepper/django-userena/docs/installation.rst

 Installing django-userena.
 --------------------------

-You can install django-userena automagicly with ``pip``.
+You can install django-userena automagically with ``pip``.
 Or by manually placing it on on your ``PYTHON_PATH``.
 The recommended way is the shown in :ref:`pip-install`.